raeann-miller/js-student-boilerplate/README.md

 4. Watch in the bottom right of your screen.
 If it prompts you to install some extensions, do it!

 😎Your coding environment should be ready to rumble. 🤓

+P.S.
+The settings for VS Code are set to use ['Incosolata' font](https://fonts.google.com/specimen/Inconsolata?selection.family=Inconsolata).